EENI Global Business School

 4. To learn about the influence of Hinduism on business

-5. To understand the influence of Hinduism on the Hindu Civilization
+5. To understand the influence of Hinduism on Hindu Civilization

-6. To explore the economic relations of the Hindu Civilization with the other civilizations
+6. To explore the economic relations of Hindu Civilization with other civilizations

-7. To know the countries of influence of the Hindu Civilization
+7. To learn about countries of influence of Hindu Civilization

 Foreign Trade and Business in India (Bharat)